an automation to make the immersion water heater turn off and waste no energy if the water is already hot

 The hot water ‘boost’ button

 When people stay over, there’s not enough hot water.
-Unfortunately if I turn the timer to always heat, I’ll forget to turn it off.
+Unfortunately if I turn the timer to start heating, I’ll forget to turn it off.
 A solution is to write a ‘boost’ script.
-The boost script turns on the water once – when you press the button (photo) or when you press a button in Home Assistant.
+The boost script turns on the water once – when you press the button on the device (photo) or when you press a button in Home Assistant.
 Turning off is taken care of by the automation above.

 water_heater_boost: alias: heat water till hot sequence: # START HEATING WATER - data: entity_id: switch.sonoff_water_heater_relay service: switch.turn_on # WAIT A FEW MINUTES - delay: 00:05:01 # IS THE CURRENT ALREADY BELOW 8 amps - below: '8' condition: numeric_state entity_id: sensor.water_heater_current # FAILSAFE - TURN OFF HEATER JUST IN CASE IT IS - data: entity_id: switch.sonoff_water_heater_relay service: switch.turn_off